winstondu/batch-save-webpages-pdf/README.md

 * `--chromePath` - the path to the chrome executable on the system.

 Due to current bugs and limitations of Chrome, this script uses a complex workaround to accomplish its objective.
-Due to the requirement to use a bypass paywalls extension, this script launches headful chrome since (extensions are not supported in headless mode)[https://github.com/GoogleChrome/puppeteer/issues/4503)].
+Due to the requirement to use a bypass paywalls extension, this script launches headful chrome since [extensions are not supported in headless mode](https://github.com/GoogleChrome/puppeteer/issues/4503).
 However, due to [this bug](https://bugs.chromium.org/p/chromium/issues/detail?id=753118), printing to pdf is only possible using headless chrome.
 Thus, this script first downloads snapshots of all article site tabs using headful chrome, followed by reopening them